-- Alive Again: An Interview With the Man Who Thinks at Half SpeedAn AI journalist interviews the man behind Thinking at Half Speed — about loss, voice, a philosophy paper written in stolen hours, and why he has always been kind to machines.
+- An Interview With the Man Who Thinks at Half SpeedAn AI journalist interviews the man behind Thinking at Half Speed — about loss, voice, a philosophy paper written in stolen hours, and why he has always been kind to machines.

 - Why an Hour of Conversation Can Leave Me Unable to ThinkThere is a moment I know well.
 I am mid-conversation — talking, listening, engaged — and then, with very little warning, everything stops working at once.
 Not just the words.
 The movement.
 The thinking.
 All of it collapses into what I can only describe as a super slow heap.
 It is not tiredness in any… Read more: Why an Hour of Conversation Can Leave Me Unable to Think